slaterbbx/fullstack.nextjs/readme.md

 - [ ] Types for redux and Sagas
 - [ ] Better use case examples and commenting
 - [ ] Docker containerization for dev and prod
-- [ ] CI / CD for managing this project
+- [ ] CI / CD templates for launching and managing your full stack project
-- [ ] Maybe some testing...
-Who knows.
+- [ ] Testing

+### Brainstorming:
+- Template engine allowing for optional setups
+  - For example, MobX instead of Redux or Thunk instead of Sagas
+  - Restful API instead of Apollo and GraphQL
+- Simple CLI tool for pulling "templates" and creating ready to go projects.

+### NOTE: Extremely experimental boilerplate, not yet ready for PROD
 ### Commands:
 ## Install:
 Install all of those pesky node_modules<br>